 Once inside, put the motorcycle in gear so it doesn’t roll off.
 Now to employ those tow straps.
 It’s recommended you use at least four straps, and try to strap the motorcycle down from its four corners if you can.
 Seen from above, the motorcycle should be at the centre of an ‘X’ of tow straps.
 This way, there is no ‘weak’ direction for the motorcycle to be dislodged in.

-Use either a blanket or pillow between any part of the motorcycle and the wall of the van to prevent two hard surfaces rubbing.
+Use either a blanket or a pillow between any part of the motorcycle and the wall of the van to prevent two hard surfaces from rubbing.
 This will help reduce any potential damage.

 How Do You Transport a Motorcycle in a Van?